 You can never have enough roast garlic.

-We cook with a lot of garlic in our house.
+We cook with a lot of roasted garlic in our house.
 Next to onions, garlic is the second most used ingredient excluding salt and pepper.

 Garlic is used in so many of the recipes we prepare, we always have two or three heads on hand.
 From pasta sauces to stews to vegetable dishes we cook with garlic minced, smashed, chopped, or left whole.

 But there is another incredible way to use garlic in your dishes that is easy to do with a little planning ahead and that is roasting.
 When you roast garlic in a little olive oil with salt and pepper, it mellows out some and has a sweeter taste with the slightest hint of smokiness.

 I absolutely love the taste and smell of minced garlic sautéed in a little olive oil, but roasted garlic offers you alternative ways of using it that you can't do with sautéed garlic: